syseleven/grav-docs-metakube/pages/02.documentation/04.supported-operating-systems/default.en.md

 On CoreOS Container Linux updates are applied automatically (though this can be disabled when creating a NodeDeployment).
 For more information see [CoreOS Update Philosophy](https://coreos.com/why/#updates).

-If an update requires a reboot of the Node, MetaKube will drain the node and reboot it after all Pods have been rescheduled.
-It is also ensured that only one Node is rebooted at a time.
+If an update requires a reboot of the node, MetaKube will drain the node and reboot it after all Pods have been rescheduled.
+It is also ensured that only one node is rebooted at a time.
 By default this can happen at any point in time.
 Optionally you can configure a time window where these reboots occur.

-This is possible either it in the "Settings" step of the cluster creation wizard
+This is possible either in the "Settings" step of the cluster creation wizard

 ![Update window wizard](update-window-wizard.png)